dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 ---
 title: Coding and more on Github and Github Pages
 desc: I have started teaching how to make websites for budding web designers.
 I have posted the playlist here.
 Take a look.
-I have started off with teaching 'hosting websites on Github'.
+I have started off with teaching 'hosting websites on Github' 'how to use github' 'github web hosting'.
 author: sharathdt
 keywords: github pages tutorial youtube
 ---